Austin Ventures

 Austin Ventures (AV) is a private equity firm focused on venture capital and growth equity investments in business services and supply chain, financial services, new media, Internet, and information services companies nationally with a focus on Texas.
 The firm, which is based in Austin, Texas, was founded in 1984.
 AV has raised approximately $3.9 billion since inception across ten private equity funds.

-In September 2008, the firm announced the closing of Austin Ventures X with $900 million of investor commitments, which will be used to fund start-up capital for emerging companies and growth capital for expansion rounds and recapitalizations.
+History

-In 2003, Austin Ventures, had offered to buy Hoover's Inc. for about $131 million in cash.
-Which was later withdrawn after a week as per Hoover's.
+For decades, Austin Ventures was the largest and most powerful venture capital firm in Texas.
+However by 2015, the firm declined as its general partners took a different direction to focus on buyouts instead.